learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 ::: {.hintbox}
 **Hey!**
 For the purposes of this chapter, I'm going to assume you're using a unix-y environment for learning Haskell.
-If you're in Windows, I'd suggest you download [Cygwin](https://www.cygwin.com/), which is a Linux-like environment for Windows, A.K.A. just what you need.
+If you're on Windows, I'd suggest you download [Cygwin](https://www.cygwin.com/), which is a Linux-like environment for Windows, A.K.A. just what you need.
 :::

 So, for starters, punch in the following in your favorite text editor: